Seeed-Projects/Seeed_IoT_Button/README.md

 # Seeed Studio IoT Button

-This repository contains firmware implementations for the Seeed Studio IoT Button, supporting both ESPHome and Zigbee connectivity options.
+This repository contains the Zigbee implementation for the Seeed Studio IoT Button.
+For the ESPHome implementation, please visit [xiao-esphome-projects](https://github.com/Seeed-Studio/xiao-esphome-projects/tree/main/projects/seeedstudio-iot-button).

 ## Project Overview

 The Seeed Studio IoT Button is a versatile IoT device that can be integrated with smart home systems.
-This project provides two implementation options:

-1. **ESPHome Implementation**: Configure the button as an ESPHome device for direct integration with Home Assistant.
-2. **Zigbee Implementation**: Use the button as a Zigbee device for integration with any Zigbee-compatible hub.
+This repository provides the Zigbee implementation for integration with any Zigbee-compatible hub.

 ## Features

 - Multiple button actions: single click, double click, and long press
-- Easy integration with Home Assistant
+- Easy integration with Zigbee networks
-- Web-based firmware installation using ESP Web Tools
-- Automatic firmware builds via GitHub Actions

-## ESPHome Implementation

-The ESPHome configuration (`seeed_iot_button_example.yaml`) provides:

-- Button press detection with multiple actions
-- Virtual switches that can be toggled by different button actions
-- Wi-Fi connectivity with fallback access point
-- OTA update capability
+- Factory reset capability via long press

 ## Zigbee Implementation